Published October 29, 2020. Updated September 21, 2023.

 What's the best way to bulk up your real estate portfolio in Detroit?
-Smart investors know that a diversified portfolio can lead to better success (and more income)—but how can you make that happen?
+Smart real estate investors know that a diversified portfolio can lead to better success (and more income)—but how can you make that happen?

 The Detroit real estate market is an excellent way to build tremendous cash flow, consistently add new properties, and boost your long-term wealth—and there are plenty of ways to do it in the Motor City!
 From single-family homes to condos and duplexes, you'll find plenty of variety in the housing markets here when you invest in Detroit.

 However, you may be wondering: Which type of rental property is best?
 If you have your eye on success in the City of Detroit, should you focus on one type of Detroit investment over another?
 Let's look at each type of property and apply our seasoned experience as Detroit property managers to answer this important question!